viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 Should the opening sentence focus on fleets or on air quality as the driving issue?
 How to or project?_

 As wildfire smoke, car exhaust, and cooking oils pollute our air, we can become more aware of the pollution levels in the spaces we spend time by collecting data.
-Then, when we take steps to mitigate the problem, we can track whether our interventions are effective.
+Then, when we take steps to mitigate the problem, the data allows us track whether our interventions are effective.

 In this tutorial you will use a fleet of devices to collect data from different places and sync it all to a custom viewing dashboard.
-By completing this project, you will learn about:
+By completing this project, you will learn to:

-- Configuring a fleet of identical machines
+- Configure a fleet of identical machines
-- Managing a fleet of dispersed devices remotely
+- Manage a fleet of dispersed devices remotely
-- Data collection and sync
+- Collect and sync data from multiple machines
-- Using the Viam TypeScript SDK to create a custom dashboard
+- Use the Viam TypeScript SDK to query sensor data and create a custom dashboard

 ## Requirements

-_What does the reader need to already know.
-What will you be using (hardware/software)._

 You can complete this tutorial using as many air quality sensing machines as you like.
 Your {{< glossary_tooltip term_id="machine" text="machines" >}} can be in different {{< glossary_tooltip term_id="location" text="locations" >}} or even different {{< glossary_tooltip term_id="organization" text="organizations" >}}; Viam's fleet management system allows you to pull data from any machines you can authenticate to.